Frikanalen/frikanalen/packages/playout/README.md

 # Frikanalen TV playout

-(This version is in the course of being deprecated.
-Please look at [../playout-ng](../playout-ng)
+(This version is in the course of being deprecated and will be deleted real soon now.
+Please look at [../playout-ng](../playout-ng))

 ## Trying it out